iPardalis Chameleon Breeders

 From our blog

-We breed and raise Ambilobe Panther Chameleons (Fucifer pardalis), among other exotic reptiles.
+We breed Ambilobe Panther Chameleons (Fucifer pardalis), among other exotic reptiles.
 Our blog is a way to connect with the community and share our experience.
+There isn’t a single chameleon breeder in the United States who has shared more information about their methods, philosophy and research.

 Captive Bred Ambilobe Panther Chameleons